Choose whether you would like to allow or not allow non-member signups from the frontend of your website.

 A message will pop up during the account creation process that will let the user know that we were unable to find their membership in the database and prompt them to register for one.

-NOTE: This process is a bit different for companies in a member type where benefits are limited to only a certain number of staff members.
+NOTE: This process is a bit different for companies in a member type where benefits are limited to only a certain number of inheriting people.
 Learn more here.